microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

   This new warning will have a new warning group to allow it to be targeted easily for command-line override, such as `hlsl-availability-constant`.

-Current HLSL diagnostics in DXC do not verify `RayFlags` values in any context.
-`TraceRay()` and `RayQuery::TraceRayInline()` accept non-immediate values, but the `RayFlags` provided as a template argument to `RayQuery` must be immediate.

 A check will be added on the declaration of a RayQuery object (when not dependent), so that when the RayQueryFlags template argument is non-zero, it requires shader model 6.9 or above.